spacial-player-data-visualization/g-player-visualization/README.md

 Your app should now be running on [localhost:5000](http://localhost:5000/) with the API at [localhost:5000/api](http://localhost:5000/api).

-Pro Tip: While developing, use ``` $ nodemon index.js ``` to automatically restart the API on file change.
+> Pro Tip: While developing, use ``` $ nodemon index.js ``` to automatically restart the API on file change.

-### Deployment to Heroku
+### Deploying to Heroku

 To deploy to the staing server, log into [heroku.com](http://heroku.com) with the service account and use ther Graphic User Interface to deploy the most recent code from the GitHub repository.

 ### Testing

 We've included a few basic unit tests for the API using Mocha.
-Tests can be run with the following command:

-> Note: Make sure this is only run locally, as the tests clear out the database beforehand.
+Tests can be run with the following command.
+Make sure this is only run locally, as the tests clear out the database beforehand.

 ```sh
 $ mocha